 Current Water Supply Status

-Our water supply situation and outlook are good.
+Water supply conditions are normal.
 Please visit SPU's Water Supply website for more information and regular updates.